DOI-USGS/ghsc-esi-groundmotion-processing/CONTRIBUTING.md

 Commit messages should begin with a one line concise yet informative summary.
 A blank line should separate the one line summary from any additional information.
-We strongly recommend using the following templates.
+We strongly recommend using the following templates, in which the first starts with a commit type (in all caps) that indicates the type of changes in the commit.

-For commits related to documentation:
+For example, a commit related to documentation would look like:

 ```
 DOCS: [one line description]